Bad Boy Records

-Bad Boy Entertainment, doing business as Bad Boy Records, is an American record label founded by Sean Combs in 1993.
-The label's first signee, the Notorious B.I.G., gained significant commercial success following the release of his 1994 single "Juicy".
-Following this, the label signed other hip-hop and R&B acts, including Faith Evans, Mase, 112, Total, the Lox, Shyne, and Carl Thomas.
-At its peak in 1997, Bad Boy was worth an estimated US$100 million.
+Bad Boy Entertainment, doing business as Bad Boy Records, is an American record label founded by Sean "Puffy" Combs.
+The first signee, Craig Mack, gained significant commercial success after the release of his 1994 single "Flava In Ya Ear".
+The label then signed other hip-hop and R&B acts, including The Notorious B.I.G., Faith Evans, Mase, 112, Total, the Lox, Shyne, and Carl Thomas.
+At its peak in 1997, Bad Boy was worth an estimated $100 million.
 During the 2000s, Bad Boy Records signed several notable artists, including French Montana, Machine Gun Kelly, Janelle Monáe, and Cassie Ventura.

-In 2023, Combs founded a successor label titled Love Records.
-This venture was created to independently release his fifth studio album, The Love Album: Off the Grid, in September of that year.
+In 2023, Combs founded a successor label, Love Records, to self-release his fifth studio album, The Love Album: Off the Grid, in September of that year.

 History

 Beginnings

+Sean Combs founded Bad Boy Records in 1993 after rising from an unpaid internship to an artists and repertoire executive at Uptown Records, where he was fired in 1993 by Andre Harrell.
+Combs took the role of chief executive officer, while former Orion Pictures marketing manager Kirk Burrowes was named general manager and given a 25 percent stake in the label.
+During this period, Burrowes managed the company’s internal business affairs and operational structure.

-After his climb from a non-paid internship to becoming an artists and repertoire executive at Uptown Records, Sean Combs was fired in 1993 by Andre Harrell and founded his own label, Bad Boy Records, shortly after.
-The label's first release was "Flava in Ya Ear" by Craig Mack, followed quickly by Mack's debut album, Project Funk da World in 1994.
+Combs brought the Notorious B.I.G., who became the label's flagship artist, to the company.
+With leverage from his success at Uptown, Combs negotiated a $10-15 million deal with BMG Music's Arista Records, under the then leadership of Clive Davis.
+The label's first release was "Flava in Ya Ear" by Craig Mack, followed quickly by Mack's debut album, Project Funk da World, in 1994.
 On the heels of these releases came "Juicy" and Ready to Die, the lead single and debut album from the Notorious B.I.G., released the same year.
-While Mack's album went Gold, Ready to Die achieved multi-platinum success.
-Dominating the charts in 1995, the Notorious B.I.G. became one of the genre's biggest names of the day and Bad Boy's premier star.
-Also in 1995, the label continued its success with platinum releases by Total and Faith Evans.
-Bad Boy, meanwhile, staffed a bevy of in-house writer/producers, including: Easy Mo Bee, Chucky Thompson and D-Dot—each of whom are credited on a bulk of Bad Boy's releases during this time.
+Mack's album went Gold and Ready to Die multi-platinum.
+Dominating the charts in 1995, the Notorious B.I.G. became one of the genre's biggest names and Bad Boy's premier star.
+Also in 1995, the label had platinum releases by Total and Faith Evans.
+It had a bevy of in-house writer/producers, including Easy Mo Bee, Chucky Thompson, and D-Dot—each of whom is credited on a bulk of Bad Boy's releases during this time.